Viatick-co/JARVIS_PrivacyPolicy/Policy.md

 ##### Information about this privacy policy

-The Data Controller is responsible for this privacy policy, prepared starting from the modules provided by Viatick and hosted on Viatick's servers.
+The Data Controller is responsible for this privacy policy, prepared starting from the modules provided by JARVIS and hosted on JARVIS’s servers.

-##### Issue with APP and Solution

-It is in our public interest to ensure the workability of the Social Distancing , Contact Tracing and Indoor Positioning .
-In the event the APP malfunction, a support ticket will be generated to solve the issue.
-During this period, we seek your understanding that our support and maintenance team will get back to you.
-The following are reaction times that our support team will get back to you on:

-10am - 10pm : Within 6 hours

-10pm onwards : Within 12 hours